tommyp3/bianalyst/README.md

 3. For the month of September, which product had the most usage?

-4. Produce a sql query that returns the number of accounts that have performed 3 or more searchtypes in the last 30 days.
+4. Produce a sql query that returns the number of accounts that have performed 3 or more searchtypes in the last 30 days of the dataset.

 ## Exploratory Problem